Larry Ramos: The New Christy Minstrels

 Ramos joined the New Christy Minstrels, an American folk music band, in 1962.
 The group served as a backup band on The Andy Williams Show.
 At the audition, he noted that he was "the only brown kid in the group" and he did not hear back from them for several weeks.
 When they eventually called him, they informed him that the delay was caused by the show's producers because he would be the only non-white member of the band.

 Ramos settled into a role providing vocals and playing banjo as well as other stringed instruments.
 He was noted as being "one of the more popular ones" as he "stood out like a sore thumb."

 The New Christy Minstrels recorded their 1962 debut album Presenting the New Christy Minstrels, which subsequently won a 1963 Grammy Award for Best Performance by a Chorus, making Ramos the first Asian-American to win the award.

 Ramos toured almost every day for three years after joining the band.
 While on tour, he met and married his wife, who was originally from Grangeville, Idaho, in Reno, Nevada.
 After the birth of his twin daughters, he did not see his family again for six months, prompting him to quit the band in January 1966 because he "wanted to watch his children grow up."

-The band's producers vowed that he would never work in music again.
+The band's managers threatened Ramos that if he left the group, he would never work in music again.